What is laparoscopic myomectomy?

 As with every operation, there is the possibility of risk when performing these procedures.
 However, when compared to open surgery, the incisions are small, the procedure is terminated in a short time, the healing process is shortened and the risk of infection is seen less frequently.
 The risk of infection in open surgery is also less in laparoscopic myomectomy.

 What are the advantages of laparoscopic myomectomy?

-What is investigated before undergoing laparoscopic myomectomy?
+What is the examination performed before laparoscopic myomectomy?

 As with other open surgery, a series of laboratory tests are performed to determine whether the patient is ready for operation or not, and to ensure that other health problems can be avoided.
 A detailed examination is performed by anesthesia specialist for anesthesia and patient is informed

 What types of myomas can not be removed with laparoscopic myomectomy?

 - This method is not considered if the size of the myomas is between 9 and 10 cm.

 - If the number of myomas are four or more, this technique may not be considered.

 - The best decision is made by a competent obstetrician who is expert in this field.